still-dreaming-1/vim-project-search/README.md

 **Installation**

 You will have to install my [vim-elhiv](https://github.com/still-dreaming-1/vim-elhiv) plugin library first before this will work.
+The instructions to install that have an extra atypical step, so please read the install instructions for that plugin library.
 Then just install this plugin the normal way you install Vim plugins.
-I recommend using a plugin manager.
+I recommend using a plugin manager such as [vim-plug](https://github.com/junegunn/vim-plug).

 **Options**